davfive/obsidian-jtab/README.md

    Lines starting with \`#&lt;space&gt;\` (\`# \`) are rendered as markdown inside the rendered codeblock

 3. _Choose your own colors_
-   Choose from Normal (old-school black on white), Themed (follows your theme's colors), or set your own custom colors for background, lines, text, chord dots, and chord dot text.
+   Choose from Classic (old-school black on white), Themed (follows your theme's colors), or set your own custom colors for background, lines, text, chord dots, and chord dot text.
 Try it out in settings.

 4. _Quick access to jtab-examples_
    Change any jtab codeblock language to jtab-examples (with your jTab still inside) and it will render the examples AND preserve your jTab when you go to edit it again.

 #### jTab Color Schemes
 jTab colors are now fully customizable.
-Normal for the old-school black on white look, Themed will follow your theme colors, or go crazy and mix 'em up yourself.
-If you select Normal or Themed and then just modify one color, it'll automatically switch to custom from there.
+Classic for the old-school black on white look, Themed will follow your theme colors, or go crazy and mix 'em up yourself with Custom.
+If you select Classic or Themed and then just modify one color, it'll automatically switch to custom from there.

 ![Color Settings Panel](https://raw.githubusercontent.com/davfive/obsidian-jtab/main/docs/images/settings-colors-panel.jpg)